302 orders · Page 1 of 7

 The Tribunal held that the approval granted by the JCIT under section 153D was mechanical and vitiated the assessment proceedings.
 The Tribunal found that the approval letter, which used ambiguous phrases like 'as amended' and merely relied on the AO's certification of electronic evidence without independent verification, indicated a lack of application of mind.
 The Tribunal also noted the AO's failure to comply with the CBDT's Digital Evidence Investigation Manual.

-The Tribunal held that the approval granted under Section 153D was mechanical and lacked independent application of mind by the approving authority.
-The approval process was found to be a carbon copy across assessment years, failing to meet the statutory requirements.
+The Tribunal held that the approval granted under Section 153D of the Act was mechanical and lacked independent application of mind by the approving authority.
+This vitiated the assessment orders, rendering them non-est and a nullity.

-The Tribunal held that the approval granted under Section 153D was mechanical and lacked application of mind, as it was a common order for multiple years and not based on independent scrutiny of seized documents.
-Consequently, the assessment orders were vitiated.
+The Tribunal held that the approval granted under Section 153D was mechanical and lacked application of mind, as evidenced by its identical wording across years and the approving authority's failure to peruse seized documents.
+Consequently, the assessment orders were quashed.

 The Tribunal held that the AO erred in rejecting the DCF valuation report without providing an alternative valuation or demonstrating why the adopted method was incorrect.
 The commercial wisdom of the investors, who are reputable businessmen, investing in the startup was not to be questioned by the revenue.